Tag: northinner

 The Bohemian – McGeough’s: Phibsborough Road

-Of course, I wouldn’t be bringing this up if it wasn’t relevant in the case of the pub pictured.
-And given that The Bohemian is situated on Doyle’s Corner it seems an apt subject.
-Doyle’s Corner has an interesting history of which this particular pub is a part of.
+Of course, I wouldn’t be bringing this up if it weren’t relevant in the case of the pub pictured.
+And given that The Bohemian is situated on Doyle’s Corner, it seems an apt subject.
+Doyle’s Corner has an interesting history, of which this particular pub is a part.
 Back around the turn of the century, the intersection of The North Circular and The Phibsborough Road was known as Dunphy’s Corner.
-Now, this is where it starts to get a bit confusing because the word Doyle is about to be bandied about as much as it might do in a series or two of Father Ted.
+Now, this is where it starts to get a bit confusing because the word Doyle is about to be bandied about as much as it might be in a series or two of Father Ted.

-So in the mid-1890s or so along came John Doyle.
-And John Doyle fancied he might usurp Dunphy and in setting about doing this, he acquired both number 160 and number 66 Phibsborough Road and placed within each of them a public house which bore his name.
-It was a trick the evidently worked because, as I’m sure you will know, the corner is still referred to as Doyle’s.
-Seemingly someone by the name of Murphy – proprietor of the nearby Botanic House – took ownership of The Bohemian in the 1970s and figured he could usurp Doyle by erecting signs which read ‘Murphy’s Corner’.
+So, in the mid-1890s or so, along came John Doyle.
+And John Doyle fancied he might usurp Dunphy, and in setting about doing this, he acquired both number 160 and number 66 Phibsborough Road and placed within each of them a public house which bore his name.
+It was a trick that evidently worked because, as I’m sure you will know, the corner is still referred to as Doyle’s.
+Seemingly, someone by the name of Murphy – proprietor of the nearby Botanic House – took ownership of The Bohemian in the 1970s and figured he could usurp Doyle by erecting signs which read ‘Murphy’s Corner’.
 But the inhabitants of Phibsborough and Dubliners alike never took to it.
 So it remains – Doyle’s Corner.

 image credit: archiseek

 But what about the pub?
-We’ve collectively visited here just the once over Christmas time and what a gem.
+We’ve collectively visited here just the once over Christmas time, and what a gem.
 Though it doesn’t seem to make the frequent lists of Victorian bars that do the rounds online, this must be one of the more polished in the city.
-Hard dark wooden floors adorned with flashes of complimenting tilework give the pub a durable feeling – it’s a floor you can imagine was well equipped for the sawdust and saliva it might have suffered in days gone by.
-But it’s far cleaner these days which is in keeping with the rest of the bar.
-Traditional seating of couches and small and large stools is ample throughout and plenty of light protrudes the large windows to bounce off the coffered (new architectural term of the week) ceiling and illuminate the dark ornate wooden bar and partitions in which decorated glass is set.
+Hard dark wooden floors adorned with flashes of complementary tilework give the pub a durable feeling – it’s a floor you can imagine was well equipped for the sawdust and saliva it might have suffered in days gone by.
+But it’s far cleaner these days, which is in keeping with the rest of the bar.
+Traditional seating of couches and small and large stools is ample throughout, and plenty of light protrudes from the large windows to bounce off the coffered (new architectural term of the week) ceiling and illuminate the dark, ornate wooden bar and partitions in which decorated glass is set.

-Though we only did have the few on this occasion we did remark on how the locals were in good spirits and gave us the warmest of welcomes of all the local pubs.
+Though we only did have the few on this occasion, we did remark on how the locals were in good spirits and gave us the warmest of welcomes at all the local pubs.
 And as we vowed to return, I couldn’t help but think of one of the lads.

-Although he might be starting to catch up now, Pintman 5 was once an old head on young shoulders and in the indulgence of one of his favourite pastimes of reintroducing old Dublin phrases he managed to bring the bewildering threat of “wigs on the green” into our lexicon.
+Although he might be starting to catch up now, Pintman Nº5 was once an old head on young shoulders and in the indulgence of one of his favourite pastimes of reintroducing old Dublin phrases, he managed to bring the bewildering threat of “wigs on the green” into our lexicon.
 Anyway, I was thinking I must get onto him about bringing back the whole going round Dunphy’s corner thing.
-I mean wouldn’t the great gig in the sky be all the less terrifying if it had the promise of a pint in The Boh on the way out to the cemetery.
+I mean, wouldn’t the great gig in the sky be all the less terrifying if it had the promise of a pint in The Boh on the way out to the cemetery?

 What is it about these places and karaoke?